HoneyBearCodes/UrbanStride/README.md

 1. First, clone the repo by running `git clone git@github.com:AmaaelTyrneaMitore/UrbanStride.git`.
 2. Install dependencies using `npm install`.
-3. Create a directory at root of the project `data/product_images` to store uploaded images.
-4. Now setup environment variables for MongoDB by creating `nodemon.dev.json` (_for development_) and `nodemon.prod.json` (_for production_) at the project root and populate them with the followong content:
+3. Now setup environment variables for MongoDB by creating `nodemon.dev.json` (_for development_) and `nodemon.prod.json` (_for production_) at the project root and populate them with the followong content:
    ```js
     {
       "env": {